About Love (2019 film): Plot

-The documentary follows three years in the life of the Hindu Phadke family living in Mumbai, Maharashtra, including family patriarch Madhav and his wife of 68 years, Neela; his son Atul and his wife Maneesha, who have been married for 32 years; and their children, including single daughters Archana and Sagarika, as well as their son Rohan, who is engaged to a Sikh woman, Gurbani.
+The documentary follows three years in the life of the Hindu Phadke family living in Mumbai, Maharashtra, India, including family patriarch Madhav and his wife of 68 years, Neela; their son Atul and his wife Maneesha, who have been married for 32 years; and Atul and Maneesha's children, including single daughters Archana and Sagarika, as well as their son Rohan, who is engaged to a Sikh woman, Gurbani.
 Also living in the home is Madhave's brother Laali; the family are assisted by their maid of 52 years, Sushila.
-The film, composed of footage recorded by Archana, includes scenes of domesticity, including arguments between Madhave and Neela, as well as Atul and Maneesha; preparations for Rohan's wedding; Madhave and Laali's declining health, including Madhave's eventual death and Laali's move into a care home; and Maneesha writing stories about Radha Krishna.
+The film, composed of footage recorded by Archana, features scenes of domesticity, including arguments between Madhave and Neela, as well as Atul and Maneesha; preparations for Rohan's wedding to Gurbani; Madhave and Laali's declining health, including Madhave's eventual death and Laali's move into a care home; and Maneesha writing stories about Radha Krishna.

 Throughout the film, Archana and Sagarika are questioned on their unwillingness to get married, while Neela and Maneesha speak about the difficulties of being wives.
 The film culminates with Rohan's marriage, and his new wife Gurbani being formally welcomed into the family home.